The Bachelor and the Bobby-Soxer: Reception

-The movie premiered at Radio City Music Hall.
+The Bachelor and the Bobby-Soxer premiered at Radio City Music Hall.
 In a contemporary review for The New York Times, critic Bosley Crowther called the film "most agreeable" and praised the four principal performers, the direction and screenplay.

-The film's screenplay won an Academy Award (Best Original Screenplay) for Sidney Sheldon, who later created the television shows I Dream of Jeannie and Hart to Hart and wrote novels such as Master of the Game (1982), The Other Side of Midnight (1973), and Rage of Angels (1980).

-According to RKO records, the film earned $4,200,000 in theater rentals in the U.S. and Canada and $1,350,000 elsewhere, resulting in a profit of $700,000.
+At the 20th Academy Awards, the film's screenplay won an Academy Award for Best Original Screenplay for Sidney Sheldon, who later created the television shows I Dream of Jeannie and Hart to Hart and wrote novels such as Master of the Game (1982), The Other Side of Midnight (1973) and Rage of Angels (1980).
+According to RKO records, the film earned $4,200,000 in theater rentals in the United States and Canada and $1,350,000 elsewhere, resulting in a profit of $700,000.